 Regardless of the usefulness of wrist-worn activity trackers, you should know that most devices only automatically recognize physical activity as a workout if it lasts longer than 15 minutes or so.

 By that, I mean that your heart rate has to be elevated above a certain threshold (compared to your baseline) for 15 minutes or longer.
-So any activity that doesn’t raise your HR long enough (such as short weightlifting sets) won’t be automatically tracked as a workout.
+So any activity that fails to raise your HR long enough (such as short weightlifting sets) won’t be automatically tracked as a workout.

 To give you some context around that, my CrossFit workouts usually include a 10-12 minute warmup, a 12-15 minute strength or weightlifting portion, and a 5-25 minute metabolic conditioning segment.

-As a result, my WHOOP only occasionally detects those sessions as workouts, because my HR doesn’t always stay elevated for long enough.
-Biostrap has never detected any of these workouts — even on days when WHOOP has.
+As a result, my WHOOP Strap only occasionally detects those sessions as workouts, because my HR doesn’t always stay elevated for long enough.
+Biostrap has never detected any of those workouts — even on days when WHOOP has.

 Again, I don’t care about that at all.
 But if you do, you can always add those workouts manually in either the Biostrap or WHOOP app.
 Both applications have extensive lists of workouts to choose from, so I’m sure you’ll find your exact type of physical activity there.